chessmasterhong/impact-atmosphere/README.md

 * Fix calculations and add support for arbitrary timezones.
 * Improve overflow date handling for arbitrary timescales.
 * Improve accuracy of ambient brightness and colors during sunrise and sunset.
 Current calculations assume linear brightness relative to sunrise/sunset duration.
-* Compute solstices' and equinoxes' date and time based on geographical coordinates.
-* Compute seasons based on solstices and equinoxes.
 * Compute sunrise and sunset duration based on season and geographical coordinates.